Boisier/HUB/README.md

 ### Links

-All the drawn links must have three specific `data-` attributes:
-* `data-linkid` : The ID of the link (*linkID*)
+All the drawn links must have one specific `data-` attribute: `data-linkid` : The ID of the link (*linkID*).
+It is used by HUB to highlight the current route.
-* `data-stationa` : the first station of the link (*from*)
-* `data-stationb` : the second station of the link (*to*)

-If your link is made of multiple SVG elements, just assign them all the three `data-` attributes.
+If your link is made of multiple SVG elements, just assign them all the `data-` attribute, the selector used by HUB is exhaustive.

 **Reserved CSS class** : The CSS class **selectedPath** is used by HUB to highlight the route found.
 You can't use selectedPath as one of your own CSS classes, but you can style it in your *master.css*.

-If you want to print SVG elements related to the links, but who don't need to use **selectedPath** class, just ommit the data- attributes, without them, HUB will just ignore the elements.
+If you want to print SVG elements related to the links, but who don't need to use **selectedPath** class, just ommit the data- attribute, without them, HUB will just ignore the elements.
+Feel free to stylize the **.selectedPath** in your CSS.

 ### Stations